topofocus/ActiveRecord-without-Rails/README.md

 Just a simple example of using ActiveRecord migrations without Rails

 tasks you can do:  rake --tasks
+(including)
 * `rake db:create`
 * `rake db:migrate`
 * `rake db:drop`

 Or, you can run the thing to show that it'll connect
+( after editing config.database.yml )

 ```
-ruby ar-no-rails
+ruby no-rails
 ```

 Output: